gaysianthirdspace/g3s-site/content/programs.md

 Finally, we are [cataloging](http://gaysianthirdspace.tumblr.com/tags) our archives to make it easier to find content that speaks to specific topics and experiences.

+If you'd prefer to follow us on WordPress, we maintain a mirror of our Tumblr blog [here](https://gaysianthirdspacev2.wordpress.com/).

 ## <a name="linechat"></a> LINE Chat Group

 We have a chat group on LINE to facilitate closer interactions through chatting, serious discussions, and more casual conversations across many time zones.
 LINE Group Moderators (Fish and Jeff from the [G3S Team](/about#team)) work actively to moderate membership and monitor the chat to maintain a supportive and welcoming environment for all of the participants.
 They reserve the right to decline new membership or remove current members.